-Refer to the Security Primer to prepare the Authentication Server and Access Point for communication.
+Note: Refer to the Security Primer (available on the Honeywell web site) to prepare the Authentication Server and Access Point for communication.

-It is important that all dates are correct on the MX7 Tecton and host computers when using any type of certificate.
+Note: It is important that all dates are correct on the MX7 Tecton and host computers when using any type of certificate.
 Certificates are date sensitive and if the date is not correct authentication will fail.